aaryanporwal/meme-genie/workshop.md

 Here are some things you can try to add:

-1. Try to add colour pallettes, so that user can change topText/bottomText colour.
+1. Try to add [colour picker](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/color), so that user can change topText/bottomText colour.
+2. Add a drag and drop feature, using the [HTML5 Drag and Drop API](https://web.dev/drag-and-drop/).
-2. Make a [Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) to create a nice layout.
+3. Make a [Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) to create a nice layout.
+4. Use an API to fetch meme-templates, like the one provided by [ImgFlip](https://imgflip.com/api).
-3. Add Share and Download buttons, to share your super awesome meme!
+5. Add Share and Download buttons, to share your super awesome meme!

 ## Part 5: The End